On July 31, Facebook will be updating the Terms of Service again. Why?

 CUSTOMERS OR FRIENDS

 Some of my colleagues who are still using a Profile for their business, have accepted friend requests from clients without giving it any thought.
 To me, that’s shocking.
 I don’t think a client needs to know what’s going on in your life or mine.
-Let’s say a client asks you to do a rush job, and you tell him you can’t fit it in.
-The client sees on Facebook that you’re taking the day off, and he wonders: “Why were you lying to me?
-Am I not important to you?”
+It can have serious consequences.

 It is unacceptable for an employer to ask about your general health and medical condition, so why share that information on social media?
 Let’s assume a client has a job for you, but you just posted that you’re a bit under the weather, so he hires someone else.
 Had he not known that you’re sick, he would have asked you, and you could have said: “I’m totally booked today, but I can do it tomorrow,” (if you think you’ll feel better by then).